HHousen/lecture2notes/doc/end-to-end/general.rst

 * **cluster:** Provides :class:`cluster.ClusterFilesystem` class, which clusters images from a directory and saves them to disk in folders corresponding to each centroid.
 * **corner_crop_transform:** Provides functions to detect the bounding box of a slide in a frame and automatically crop to that bounding box.
 The :meth:`corner_crop_transform.all_in_folder` method is used by the main script.
 See :ref:`corner_crop_transform` for more information.
+* **figure_detection:**: The figure extraction algorithm identifies and saves images, charts, tables, and diagrams from slide frames so that they can be shown in the final summary.
+See :ref:`figure_detection` for more information.
 * **frames_extractor:** Provides :meth:`frames_extractor.extract_frames`, which extracts frames from ``input_video_path`` at quality level ``quality`` (best quality is 2) every ``extract_every_x_seconds`` seconds and saves them to ``output_path``.
 * **helpers:** A small file of helper functions to reduce duplicate code.
 See :ref:`e2e_api_helpers`.
 * **imghash:** Provides functions to detect near duplicate images using image hashing methods from the ``imagehash`` library. :meth:`imghash.sort_by_duplicates` will create lists of similar images and :meth:`imghash.remove_duplicates` will remove those duplicates and keep the last file (when sorted alphanumerically descending)